 Everyone is overwhelmed.
-It doesn’t matter who we are calling, or whether we are calling them at work or at home, or if they’ve been our customer for years.
+It doesn’t matter who we are calling, whether we are calling them at work or at home, or if they’ve been a customer for years.
 Each and every person we call has too much to do.
 Their lengthy to-do list could be connected to their career, their growing family, their aging parents, financial or health issues – or a combination of all these things.
 We don’t need to know the “why”; only that everyone is experiencing the pressure and stress of too little time.

 Faced with these challenges, how can you make sure your time on the phone is effective?
 How can you dissolve the defensiveness and skepticism, and inspire both conversation and action?

 1. Remain empathetic and compassionate about how these challenges are impacting your customers and prospects.

 Choose language that includes them, indicates your interest in them, and make sure your tone of voice is calm, friendly and welcoming.

 2. Create a phone experience that quickly reveals the purpose and intention of the call.

 Don’t take up time with unnecessary conversation.
 Let the person you are calling know you have a purpose for your call that is valuable to them.

 3. Make sure the focus of the call benefits your customers and prospects; that it’s not about you and your needs.

 The people you call need to clearly hear a value for them in listening to you and engaging in conversation.

 These solutions aren’t as easy as they sound.
 In future posts, I’ll provide you with more information and ideas on how to meet and overcome these three challenges, and a few more lurking nearby.
 In the meantime … enjoy your phone work!